mittelmark/shtmlview/README.md

 ### Description

 The shtmlview package provides a pure Tcl/Tk widget to display basic HTML and Markdown files.
-The package requires a installation of the tcllib packages *snit* and, optional, *Markdown* if Markdown files should be displayed.
+The package requires an installation of the tcllib packages *snit* and, optional, *Markdown* if Markdown files should be displayed.
 To support as well jpeg files the Tcl library *tkimg* should be installed.
 This widget is not a web browser it will not work with http(s) addresses and only